 To guide you on that, here are the things that you should take note of when cleaning your car’s glass parts and preventing damages.
 Remember, prevention is less costly than replacements due to irreversible damages.

-Mind the wiper blades
+Maintain your wiper blades

 Slamming the car’s door is one of the most common forms of expressing anger and frustration.
 However, this is something that your windows and windshield won’t appreciate.
 The intense vibration from the door slamming can loosen the adhesives of the glass if repeated over time.
 In addition, if small cracks (that aren’t visible) exist, the impact from slamming the door can worsen the damage, which means extra costs for repair.